What is Radon?

 The Benefits of Using Electronic Continuous Monitors vs. Charcoal Canisters

-Charcoal canisters are left out and easily tampered with; our electronic continuous monitors can detect fluctuations that may indicate potential tampering (movement of the unit, windows opening, etc.).
+Charcoal canisters are left out and easily tampered with; our continuous electronic monitors can detect fluctuations that may indicate potential tampering (unit movement, windows opening, etc.).

 The Testing Process